jacbrixey/anumple/README.md

+Halito!
+This is the Choctaw language version of an open source Wordle.

 Word Guessing Game

 This is a clone project of a popular word guessing game made using React, Typescript, and Tailwind.